-For compiling an index, say, on the Greek terms, from the same data set some more processing is required, but this task is simpler.
-We again process the data one entry at a time but only keep those entries that contain a Greek component (these are the main entries), and build a new output file containing for each main entry just the following items: a sorting key (again hidden within the argument of a tag, but this time computed from the Greek lemma), the Greek lemma itself, and the Arabic lemma.
-This file can be printed by an obvious variant of the printing program described above.
+For compiling an index, e.g., on the Greek terms, from the same data set some more processing is required, but this task is simpler.
+We again process the data one entry at a time but now only keep those entries that contain a Greek lemma (these are the main entries), and build a new output file containing for each main entry just the following items: a sorting key (again hidden within the argument of a tag, but this time computed from the Greek lemma so as to respect the Greek collating sequence), the Greek lemma itself, and the Arabic lemma.
+This file can again be sorted by the standard sorting program and be printed by an obvious variant of the printing program described above.

-For indices on other languages we proceed analogously, and we can even build a retrograde index by processing the internal representation of the Arabic lemma in reverse order.
-We have already tried this, and it proved to be surprisingly easy.
+For indices on other languages we proceed analogously, and we could also easily build a retrograde index by processing the internal representation of the Arabic lemma in reverse order.
+The technical details are given in [Lag95].